extism/hack-for-good-2023/README.md

 - [`extism-react`](https://www.npmjs.com/package/@extism/react) - great for React developers!
 - [Modsurfer](https://modsurfer.dylibso.com) a _NEW_ version of our WebAssembly debugging and insights tool.
 - Check out the participant entries below for inspiration!
+- Like CLI tools?
+Consider adding a plugin to the [`proto`](https://moonrepo.dev/docs/proto/wasm-plugin) mono-repo manager!

 ## Participants